ryu10/sbc6802/README.md

 ### Rev. 1

 * The front silk for D1 shows wrong polarity.
-Connect the kathode wire on the left side.
+Connect the kathode to the left pad of footprint D1.
-* The case for Y1 should be kept high so that it would not interfere with D1 and other parts nearby.
+* The crystal Y1 should be slightly raised from the PCB so that it would not interfere with D1 and other parts nearby.
 * The input pins of unused gates in U2 are not grounded.
-Connect pins #9, #11 and #13 to the ground.
+Wire pins #9, #11 and #13 to the ground.

 ## References